Friday, March 16, 2018

 Indeed, the script, by Elizabeth Berger and Isaac Aptaker (from a novel by Becky Albertalli), gives Simon some narration addressing his reluctance in amusing terms--his resentment, for instance, that straight kids don't have to come out.
 But the performance of Nick Robinson makes this gratuitous.
 Lightly, with no histrionics, Robinson gets across a wary melancholia and tension under the surface of Simon's quiet good nature.
 He makes us understand what a huge-ass deal it would be to define one's identity in a non-default category, regardless of support system.

-Beyond Robinson's excellence, Love, Simon is a fairly typical teen stuff, briskly directed by Greg Berlanti and pleasantly acted by an attractive cast.
+Beyond Robinson's excellence, Love, Simon is some fairly typical teen stuff, briskly directed by Greg Berlanti and pleasantly acted by an attractive cast.
 Jennifer Garner has become quite adept at playing sensible, gently fretful suburban moms, and she's effective again here, while Josh Duhamel is believable as Simon's softie dad.
 As is so often the case in movies of this sort, the high school staff roles are used as opportunities for goofball character actors, in this case Tony Hale as the anti-cell-phone crusader principal and Natasha Rothwell in a terrific turn as the wound-up director of the school play.

 The writing is a bit facile at times, like when Simon assures us that he and his friends do what anybody does, like watching "bad '90s movies."
 This seems less a reflection of what kids actually do nowadays than of filmmakers who want to use cultural references from their own youths rather than that of their characters.